“No pain, no gain!”

 Just like a good cardiac surgeon doesn’t do open-heart surgery in his outpatient clinic, a good therapist won’t ask you to do more therapy work than can be done in an hour.

 Good Therapy is Like PT, not Massage

 Good psychotherapy should be like good physical therapy.
 You should feel challenged and stretched emotionally, but not so much that it’s causing more damage.
 It should not be as gentle and soothing as a relaxing massage… because as good as that may feel, it’s not therapeutic enough to create the kind of change you’re looking for.
 You should be asked questions you don’t want to answer.

 You should be told things you don’t really want to hear.
 But you should be allowed the space to be who you are.
-Therapy should be just challenging enough that you afterwards you find yourself thinking differently, questioning yourself or old outdated modes of perception, being more aware of your feelings, your wants, your needs, your dreams, and your goals.
-In short, it should be creating the right environment for change, for growth, and for healing.
+Therapy should be just challenging enough that afterward you find yourself thinking differently, questioning yourself or old outdated modes of perception, and being more aware of your feelings, your wants, your needs, your dreams, and your goals.
+In short, it should be creating the right environment for change, growth, and for healing.